smudge/omniauth-splitwise/README.md

 # OmniAuth Splitwise

 An OmniAuth strategy for authenticating to [Splitwise](http://www.splitwise.com).
 To use it, you'll need to [sign up for a Consumer Key and Secret](https://secure.splitwise.com/oauth_clients).

+As of 2020, this gem uses OAuth 2.0 to interface with Splitwise.

 ## Installation